Chicago Nursing Home Abuse Lawyer

 Many elopements are made worse by the fact that staff does not realize residents have wandered.
 Others fail to take appropriate action once they learn that a person has wandered.
 If you can show that the nursing home failed to respond in a timely fashion after an elopement, this will only work in your favor.

 Do you have a loved one who was injured following a nursing home elopement?
-If so, help is available through the Zayed Law Offices.
-Contact us today at 815-318-0708 so that we can discuss your case as well as any further actions that might be necessary.
+If so, help is available through the Chicago Medical Malpractice Lawyers.
+Contact us today so that we can discuss your case as well as any further actions that might be necessary.
 As experienced nursing home abuse lawyers, we fight hard for the families of victims and would be honored to do battle on your behalf.

 Nursing Home Care Act